jenkins-x/jx-docs/content/en/docs/contributing/documentation/_index.md

 You will need to have Git installed on your computer to contribute to Jenkins X development.
 Teaching Git is outside the scope of the Jenkins X docs, but if you're looking for an excellent reference to learn the basics of Git, we recommend the [Git book](https://git-scm.com/book/) if you are not sure where to begin.

 Move back to the terminal and check if Git is already installed.
-Type in `git version` and press enter.
-You can skip the rest of this section if the command returned a version number.
-Otherwise [download](https://git-scm.com/downloads) the latest version and follow this [installation guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+Type `git version` and press enter.
+If the command returned a version number, you can skip the rest of this section.

+Otherwise, [download](https://git-scm.com/downloads) the latest version and follow this [installation guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-Finally, check again with `git version` if Git was installed successfully.
+Finally, run `git version` again to check if Git was installed successfully.

 ### Git Graphical Front Ends